1864 Louisiana gubernatorial election

 The 1864 Louisiana gubernatorial election was held on February 22 under martial law in Union-controlled territory pursuant to the Proclamation of Amnesty and Reconstruction.
 As a result of the election, Michael Hahn became civilian governor of the recognized Union government of Louisiana, replacing military governor George F. Shepley.
-Hahn was the first German-born and first ethnically Jewish governor of any U.S. state.

 According to historian Mark W. Summers, the 1864 election set the stage for the post-war political struggle over Reconstruction by establishing three factions of Unionists and alienating immigrants, slave owners, and secessionists, none of whom were permitted to participate in the military government and who would together form the basis of the post-war Louisiana Democratic Party.

 Background

 In December 1863, along with his annual message to Congress, President Abraham Lincoln issued a proclamation declaring that whenever the voters of a state which had declared secession re-established a loyal state government, it should be recognized by the United States government.
 Under Lincoln's so-called ten percent plan, an election would be recognized if ten percent of the voting population in the state as of 1860 signed an oath pledging allegiance to the United States.

 Following the capture of New Orleans by Benjamin Butler in 1862, the Union Army had quickly captured several parishes along the Mississippi River and established martial law.
 Under the military government, led by commander of the Department of the Gulf Nathaniel P. Banks, Unionists revived their citizenship and rebel leadership fled.
 Therefore, loyalty to the Union was not an issue that any political faction could capitalize on.
 Instead, factions were divided primarily by their positions on emancipation and racial equality.
 While Union forces did emancipate many slaves in Louisiana, they were not given the right to vote or hold office.

 Historian Mark W. Summers identified three political factions in Union-controlled Louisiana, each of which nominated a candidate for Governor in 1864: